 Be Real About Your Solar Panel Needs

-When surveying homeowners, we often hear that ahead of a solar power home improvement project, people are often misinformed about how to determine the right amount of solar panels for their home.
+When surveying homeowners, we often hear that people are misinformed about how to determine the right amount of solar panels for their home.

 You likely already have a solid idea of what this project will entail based on what your contractor has shared with you.
-And while their goals might be completely in your favor and aim to maximize the amount of solar power you could bring in, they might not necessarily align with your personal goals.
+And while their goals might aim to maximize the amount of solar power you could bring in, they might not necessarily align with your personal goals.
 Be sure to communicate your own priorities with your contractor.